dirtydenny/NoSQL_Social_Network_API/README.md

   ## Questions

   Thank you for using my application.
 Please submit questions to dallen7@socal.rr.com.
-Also, visit me at
+Also, visit me on Github at
     [dirtydenny](https://github.com/dirtydenny/) to see my other programs.